 1. Know what you're going to be asked to do.
 Attend any revision lectures or seminars that are available and take careful note of what your lecturers are saying.

 2. Inspect past papers.
 These will indicate the style of question that has been asked in the past (just don't assume that this will remain the same!).

 3. Make a realistic revision schedule.
 Once you've worked out what's expected of you and what you need to do to succeed, it’s time to organise your revision by making a daily schedule.

 4. Start revision early.
 It's good to start as early as possible, so you can use your valuable time productively.

 5. Recognise attention spans.
 We all have a natural attention span after which we tend to switch off and become less productive.

-Preventing stress is a lot better than treating stress - although it's important to know that stress is also natural, and that if used in the right way can be a catalyst for success.
-The guide below helps you pro-actively manage stress throughout all of your assignments and exams.
+Preventing stress is a lot better than treating stress – although it's important to know that stress is also natural and that if used in the right way can be a catalyst for success.
+This extract from The Stress-free Guide to Studying at University helps you proactively manage stress throughout all of your assignments and exams.

 Lorraine Anderson and Gordon Spark, authors of Pass Your Exam, share their top tips for approaching your exams and studying effectively.